ONSdigital/dp-developer-site/static/filters/index.md

 }
 ```

-Futher PUT requests can be made to /filters/{filter-ID} to update the dimensions required and once the request is complete it can be submitted by adding ?submitted=true.
+Further PUT requests can be made to /filters/{filter-ID} to update the dimensions required and once the request is complete it can be submitted by adding ?submitted=true.

 For example: